Overview

 <Table.Tbody>{rows}</Table.Tbody>

-Table from data prop
+Tables from data prop

-captionproperty defines the table's title - The
+captionproperty defines the table's title

-const tableData: TableData = {
+const data: TableData = {

 caption: "Some elements from periodic table",